renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Configuring this to `true` means that Renovate will detect and use the Bitbucket [development branch](https://support.atlassian.com/bitbucket-cloud/docs/branch-a-repository/#The-branching-model) as defined by the repository's branching model.

 If the "development branch" is configured but the branch itself does not exist (e.g. it was deleted), Renovate will fall back to using the repository's "main branch".
+This fall back behavior matches that of the Bitbucket Cloud web interface.

 ## binarySource